jjjjcccjjf/davao-aguilas/README.md

 ## TODO
 1. ~~Round stats integers~~
-1. Change url of images return get()
+1. ~~Change url of images return get()~~
 1. DB Comments alter table stuff
 1. Do something about player_stats possible to duplicate?
 For ex.
 (1, assists, 99, 1 assists, 1212)
 1. remove file every submit
+1. Constants array for static fields such as Type in videos, Role in players
+1. Pagination of webservice